Atelier-Shiori/KaniManabu/readme.md

 # KaniManabu
-KaniManu (蟹学ぶ) is a flashcard app for macOS specifically for learning Japanese.
+KaniManu (蟹学ぶ) is an open source flashcard app for macOS (and soon iOS/iPadOS) specifically for learning Japanese.
 It incorporates close to the same spaced reputation system used on WaniKani.

 Requires macOS 11 Big Sur or later.